 - Semester Classes.
 Does your topic require continuous study in order to truly develop skills and see results?
 Then a semester-long class may be right format.
 Things like language learning, core academic study (math, reading, etc.), or collaborative learning classes based on developing relationships with fellow learners could all fit the bill for this course type.
 Semester classes meet at least once a week for 8 or more weeks, and they offer a great opportunity to complete interactive projects and dive deep into your subject matter.
 Learn more here.

 - Camp Classes.
-These classes meet two or more times within the same week, allowing learners to engage with a topic and classroom group more frequently.
+These classes meet 2 or more times within the same week, allowing learners to engage with a topic and classroom group more frequently.
 They may include different weekly themes or even help learners and parents fill school breaks with longer, regular meeting times.
-(For summer camp policies, check out this support article.)

 3. Ongoing Classes